-This piece is placed between the tripod and the ball head and allows me to easily level the camera set-up without having to move the tripod legs.
+This piece can be placed between the tripod and the ball head and allows to easily level the camera set-up without having to move the tripod legs.
 It’s a nice piece of gear to have for taking panoramas and doing Astrophotography.

 This is the filter that we use the most for doing long exposure photography.
 I use Lucroit for the great quality of the materials; their glass is resistant, it doesn’t subtract any quality to the lens, and something very important and not frequent in other filters, they don’t produce any color cast!

 We use this filter mainly for daytime long exposures.

 The main reason why I use the polarizer is to eliminate reflections when photographing forests, lakes, waterfalls, and any landscape where there are unwanted reflections.